joelparkerhenderson/objectives-and-key-results/README.md

 OKR is a method of defining objectives and tracking their outcomes:

   * The Objective: what we want to achieve

-  * The Key Results: how do we know we are getting there
+  * The Key Results: how we want to know we are making progress

-To create an OKR, use this one sentence:
+To create an OKR, one way is to use this sentence:

   * I will (Objective) as measured by (this set of Key Results).